Dor12k/UI-Home-Assignment/README.md

-# Project: Elbit Robotics UI & Backend
+# Project: AR UI & Backend

 ## Overview
 A lightweight system for visualizing ROS2 robot data in real time using a FastAPI backend and a Vite+React frontend.